 Customers confirm Airbus’ product line strategy

-China assembly line completes its 100th A320 Family aircraft
+Tianjin assembly line completes 100th A320 Family aircraft